spectral-cockpit/specprepper/README.md

 I am also looking into Julia modules for further extension.
 For wavelets, Wavelets.jl seems very promising.

+Despite all, modular packaging is key.
+As a matter of fact, future will show how many things we can do in once module.

 ## Currently supported methods

 - Savitzky-Golay smoothing